• Share this on:

 CM

-This manufacturing method is focused on the added value of labour only.
-The factory does not supply any fabrics or trims but carries responsibility for the manufacturing process.
+This manufacturing method is only focused on the added value of labour.
+The factory does not supply any fabrics or trims, but it bears responsibility for the manufacturing process.
 The factory cuts the fabrics into pieces, stitches the pieces into one product and makes sure the items are properly packed.
-All fabrics, trims and packing materials are supplied by the buyer.
-This way of manufacturing is very basic, with low profitability, but also low risks.
-The profit depends mainly on the speed of the production process.
+The buyer supplies all the fabrics, trims and packing materials.
+This way of manufacturing is very basic and it has low profits, but the risks involved are low too.
+Profits mainly depend on the speed of the production process, on time delivery and minimising the repair rate and mistakes.

 CMP

-CMP is similar to CM, but means the factory also takes responsibility for arranging the packing materials.
-Because materials such as carton boxes and polybags are often locally available, buyers prefer the factory to order these materials directly and include it in the costing.
+CMP is similar to CM, but the factory is also responsible for arranging the packing materials.
+Because materials like cardboard boxes and polybags are often available locally, buyers prefer the factory to order these materials directly and include them in the costing.

 CMT

-CMT includes the trims, such as zippers, buttons, hang-tags and labels.
-If these are available locally, then the buyer prefers the factory to order and manage the delivery of the trims.
-Organising the trims in countries that lack a local industry that produces trims is often complicated and most probably expensive.
+CMT includes the trims, such as zippers, buttons, hang tags and labels.
+If these are available locally, then buyers often prefer the factory to order and manage the delivery of the trims.
+Organising the trims in countries that lack a local industry that produces trims is often complicated and likely quite expensive.

 FOB

-FOB is the most-used Incoterm in the apparel industry.
+FOB is the most used Incoterm in the apparel industry.
 Most buyers prefer the factory to manage the production of the complete product.
-You as a manufacturer are responsible for sourcing the materials, producing the apparel item, packing it and loading the goods onto the ship at a port you both agreed on, as well as clearing customs in the export country.
+As a manufacturer, you are responsible for sourcing the materials, producing the apparel item, packing it and handing it over to the nominated forwarder.

-Sometimes a buyer may want you to buy fabrics, trims, packaging or other materials from a nominated supplier.
-In most such cases, the price of the materials is already negotiated by the buyer.
-This means it will not be possible to calculate any additional profit on the materials purchased from the nominated supplier.
+Buyers may sometimes want you to buy fabrics, trims, packaging or other materials from a nominated supplier.
+In most such cases, buyers will have negotiated the price of the materials.
+This means it will not be possible to calculate any additional profits on the materials purchased from the nominated supplier.

 CNF

-In addition to the cost items mentioned under CM, CMP, CMT and FOB, CNF-orders include the costs for transport to the buyer’s warehouse and clearing customs.
-This way of doing business represents the highest risks and costs for you as a manufacturer.
-Especially during the current instability in international logistics, shortage of shipping containers and associated price volatility, buyers may prefer manufacturers to take care of the transport to their warehouse.
+In addition to the cost items mentioned under CM, CMP, CMT and FOB, CNF orders include the costs for shipment, insurance and transport to the buyer’s warehouse.
+This way of doing business is risky and costly for you as a manufacturer.
+Buyers may prefer manufacturers to take care of the transport to their warehouses especially during times of instability in international logistics, shipping container shortages and rising shipping prices.

 Tips: